majkinetor/posh/MM_TFS/README.md

 Functions
 =========

 The following section list some example usages.
+Before using any function you must specify your TFS credentials in `$tfs.credentials` using `Get-Credential`.

 Projects
 --------